ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-23-writing_use_cases.md

+---
+title: "Writing Use Cases"
+layout: post
+---

-Use cases take in a form and whatever external state (often the current user) and do something.
-Use cases are appropriately named:
-`CreateTodo`, `UploadPicture`, or `PostAd`.
+Use cases take in a form and external state (often the current user) and do something.
+Use cases are appropriately named: `CreateTodo`, `UploadPicture`, or `PostAd`.
 No REST here!
-Domain use cases are isolated and agnostic.
+Use cases are isolated and agnostic.
 A use case has a `run!` method (with varying signatures depending on context) and it returns an object.
 Failures are communicated through exceptions.
 I like exceptions.
 I use exceptions much more now.
 They prevent a lot of weird stuff from happening.
 I usually have at least `ValidationError` and `PermissionDeniedError`.
-I've never worked on app that didn't have validations or some permissions.
+I've never worked on app that didn't have validations or permissions.
 Each use case may raise its own specific errors like `AccountCapacityExceededError` that only happen when certain objects are used in concert.
-I prefer this approach because the delivery mechanism can capture the errors and react accordingly.
-The errors are also very helpful in testing because the classes describe the failure.
+I prefer this approach because the delivery mechanism can capture errors and react accordingly.
+The errors are also helpful since they have useful failure messages.
 This had made debugging random tests failures much easier because unexpected errors are clearly presented.
 How many times have written a test that fails in a weird way because code assumed valid data?
 That happened a lot to me.
-It still happens, but raising an error makes the root cause easy to diagnose.
+It still happens, but raising an error makes root cause diagnose easy.

 Use cases are also fantastic because new use cases can be composed of existing ones.
-I cannot express how awesome this was when I saw it happen for the first time in Radium.
+I cannot express how awesome this is.
+I saw it for the first time in Radium.
 I had an existing use case:
 `CreateContact`.
 I had to write a new use case: `SendEmail`.
 `SendEmail` needed to create new contacts when it encountered unknown email addresses.
 At that moment I realized I could simply instantiate